How Do Portable RV Waste Tanks Work?

-You can store your RV waste tank in several places but the most common place people store theirs is on the ladder of the RV or trailer, or a cargo rack.
+You can store your RV waste tank in several places, but the most common place people store theirs is on the ladder of the RV or trailer, or a cargo rack.

 Do RV portable waste tanks work with black water?

 Yes, they do.
-Many people use their RV waste tanks for grey water because that’s normally what fills up first but you can also use them for black water.
+Many people use their RV waste tanks for grey water because that’s normally what fills up first, but you can also use them for black water.

 Is it hard to empty an RV portable waste tank?

-If you are planning on transporting it in the bed of a truck to a distant dump station you will need a good way to lift it or a ramp to drag it up on.
+If you are planning on transporting it in the bed of a truck to a distant dump station, you will need a good way to lift it or a ramp to drag it on.

-Once you get the waste tank to the dump station the process for dumping is easy and almost exactly like dumping a trailer or RV.
+Once you get the waste tank to the dump station, the process for dumping is easy and almost exactly like dumping a trailer or RV.

 How do you find the nearest dump station?

-For detailed information on finding a nearby dump station check out this post here.
+For detailed information on finding a nearby dump station, check out this post here.

-How to transport a full portable RV waste tank in an RV.
+How to transport a full RV portable waste tank in an RV.